 - Substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data;

 - drafting the article or revising it critically for important intellectual content; and

 - final approval of the version to be published.

 Conditions 1, 2, and 3 must all be met.
 Acquisition of funding, the collection of data, or general supervision of the research group, by themselves, do not justify authorship.

-It is a short title printed in the journal at the right top corner of right hand page of the article (except the lead page).
-It should be not more than 50 characters in length.
+It is a short title printed in the journal at the right top corner of the right-hand page of the article (except the lead page).
+It should be no more than 50 characters in length.

 Address for correspondence